Barossa Valley: Population

+Railway

+The Barossa Valley railway line runs through several townships in the valley.
+The line opened in 1911 and was last used in June 2014.
+It has since been closed.

 Wine industry

 The wine industry plays a major role in the Barossa, being the main source of employment for many residents.
-The many hectares of vineyards are the most distinctive feature of the area, especially when viewed from the Mengler Hill lookout, which is positioned on the Barossa Range which forms much of the eastern side of the valley.
+The many hectares of vineyards are the most distinctive feature of the area, especially when viewed from the Mengler Hill lookout, positioned on the Barossa Range which forms much of the eastern side of the valley.
 The success of the wine industry has historically been celebrated every two years with a week-long Barossa Valley Vintage Festival.
-The festival draws visitors from all over the world and has entertainment for all tastes including a huge street parade, concerts and gourmet dining.
+The festival draws visitors from all over the world, and has entertainment for all tastes including a huge street parade, concerts and gourmet dining.

 The Barossa Valley is primarily known for its red wine, in particular Shiraz.
 Normally, large proportions of Barossa Shiraz are used in Penfolds Grange, Australia's most famous wine.
 Other main grape varieties grown in the region include: Riesling; Semillon; Grenache and Cabernet Sauvignon.
 Fortified wines have been traditionally produced in the region as well.

+Marananga is home to the only sub-regional wine competition in Australia, hosted by the Gnadenfrei Lutheran church community since 2004 and focussed solely on benchmarking wines produced on the Western Ridge of the valley.

 The Barossa Valley is a rich source of some of the oldest Shiraz vines in the world.
 Shiraz vines planted as early as 1847 by Johann Frederick August Fiedler on Lot 1, Hundred of Moorooroo (the township of Tanunda) are still in commercial production today by Turkey Flat Vineyards.